Collard Greens Dip is a delicious appetizer that is southern to the core. Spicy tomatoes give just the right amount of kick.

 This collard green dip is really quite simple.
 After the cooked collard greens you just add some shallots and garlic sauteed in olive oil, sour cream and mayo, a little salt and flour, cheeses and the tomatoes.

 Planning a party?
-Other great ideas to add to your Collard Dip Appetizer would start with a local cheese board.
-For an impressive looking, but easy sweet, these chocolate chip mini cheesecakes are a crowd pleaser.
+Other great ideas to add to your Collard Dip Appetizer would start with a local cheese board, Add to that our homemade Bacon Bourbon Jam, and for an impressive looking, but easy sweet, these chocolate chip mini cheesecakes are a crowd pleaser.
 And, one of our most popular recipes ever are southern style sausage balls.

 Best Tips for Collard Greens Dip